Vanilla Cinnamon Slow Cooker Breakfast Porridge with Cranberries, Coconut, and Almonds!

 This breakfast porridge is meant to be put together the night before so it’s ready when you wake up.
 It uses a water-bath method to keep your porridge from drying out overnight.
 You’ll need a large 8-quart slow cooker and a bowl that will fit inside of the slow cooker, which will hold your cereal.

-If your Crock Pot doesn’t have a time, like mine does not, I recommend this simple little timer meant for turning on and off your lights.
+If your Crock Pot doesn’t have a timer, like mine does not, I recommend a simple timer from the hardware store meant for turning on and off your lights.

 Note: rolled and quick-cook oats may be too fragile for this method, so I'd recommend using something more substantial and ideally in its whole form.